cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 		- {if they've talked to [[Vistani]], remind them they said to visit [[Madam Eva]] there}
 - If they're weak, don't throw in any encounters
 	- If they haven't fought any in town, make sure they get some
+ - Level up the characters when the rest next

 ## Events (p 48)
 ### Dream Pies ([source](https://www.reddit.com/r/CurseofStrahd/comments/8xu9lo/fleshing_out_curse_of_strahd_the_village_of/))